VolkerK/jquery.mobile.extensiblelist/README.md

 ----------
 Put *jquery.mobile.extensiblelist.js* and *jquery.mobile.extensiblelist.css* into your jQuery Mobile application like you would do with any other plugin.
-You can then easily add the data-role "extensiblelist" to any ul Element and make it a extensible list.
+You can then easily add the data-role "extensiblelist" to any ul Element and make it an extensible list.

 ~~~
 <ul data-role="extensiblelist">